mecsbalint/workbooks/workbooks/module_python.md

 * What is the difference between mutable and immutable types in Python?

     : Immutable types in Python means the value objects belonging to these types cannot be modified.
-Most of them are the non-collection data types like numbers or booleans, string or bytes but some of the collection data types are also immutable like the tuple .
+Most of them are the non-collection data types like numbers or booleans, string or bytes but some of the collection data types are also immutable like the tuple.
 The other collection data types are mutable which means their data objects can be modified.

 * What are Python’s built-in data types?